 - How much bone holds the tooth in

-- Proximity of local nerves and sinuses
+- The proximity of local nerves and sinuses

+If your extraction is best performed by a specialist Oral Surgeon, then your dentist will refer you to one.
 Contrary to common belief the tooth is pushed and wiggled out, rather than “pulled”.
-A dressing is placed in the socket after extraction to aid clot stabilisation and healing.
+A gauze pad and dressing are placed in the socket post-extraction where clot forms and is stabilised and healed.

-Tooth extraction needn’t be a painful procedure.
+Tooth extraction needn’t be a painful procedure!
 Local anaesthetic is used to ensure that the tooth and surrounding gums are completely numb.
-We will never proceed if you are in pain or uncomfortable.
+If you are anxious about tooth removal, happy gas is a great, safe way to alleviate your fears during the appointment.
+At Noosa Family Dental we specialise in alleviating your pain and enhancing your smile.
+As such, we will never proceed if you are in pain or uncomfortable.